Rayzorblade23/MightyPie-Revamped/README.md

     - Quit

 > [!NOTE]
 > You can assign almost any keyboard key, combined with any modifier, as a shortcut.
-In theory, you could use even use
+In theory, you could even use
 > something like `Ctrl + VolumeUp`.
 I don't know why you'd want that, but I won't judge.
 Though some keys might not have
 > human-readable names.
 Only the `Escape` key is not usable.
 >